Chicago Style Lecture Citation – Format With Examples

 Chicago style lecture citation: Transcription

 When citing a transcribed speech using the Chicago style lecture citation, follow the format appropriate to the source, starting with the speaker’s name.
+A transcript on a book will have publisher details, while a transcript on a website will have a URL.

 General Format Example